marcoserrano21/footlocker_data_insight/README.md

+Retail Sales Analysis Dashboard 📊

+🛍 Project for: Data Analytics Internship @ Foot Locker

+📅 Tools Used: SQL | Python | Power BI

+____________________________________

-# Project Description (First-Person Point of View)
+📌 Project Description

-As part of my application for the Data Analytics Internship at Foot Locker, I created a data-driven project to analyze retail sales data and provide actionable insights for improving customer experience, inventory management, and sustainability.
-This project reflects my passion for leveraging data to solve real-world business challenges, aligning perfectly with Foot Locker’s mission to innovate and deliver exceptional retail experiences.
+As part of my application for the Data Analytics Internship at Foot Locker, I developed this data-driven project to analyze retail sales data and extract actionable insights.
+My goal was to improve:

-Using SQL, Python, and Power BI, I explored key aspects of the business, such as:
+✔️ Customer Experience – Understanding customer demographics to enhance marketing strategies.

-Identifying top-selling products and regional sales trends.
+✔️ Inventory Management – Identifying top-selling products and regional sales trends.

-Analyzing customer demographics to improve inclusivity in marketing campaigns.

-Highlighting opportunities to reduce waste and optimize inventory for sustainability.
+✔️ Sustainability – Highlighting opportunities to reduce waste and optimize stock levels.

-Through this project, I demonstrated my ability to clean, analyze, and visualize data, as well as communicate insights effectively to drive decision-making.
+This project reflects my passion for leveraging data to solve real-world business challenges, aligning with Foot Locker’s mission to innovate and enhance the retail experience.

-Tools Used
+🛠️ Tools & Technologies
-SQL: For data cleaning and aggregation.

-Python: For advanced analysis and visualization (using Pandas, Matplotlib, Seaborn, and Plotly).
+🔹 SQL – Data cleaning, transformation, and aggregation.

+🔹 Python – Advanced data analysis and visualization using:

+Pandas,
+Matplotlib,
+Seaborn,
+Plotly

-Power BI: For creating interactive dashboards to present insights.
+🔹 Power BI – Interactive dashboards for presenting insights.

-Process
+📊 Process Overview

+1️⃣ Data Collection
-Data Collection: Used a synthetic retail dataset to simulate Foot Locker’s sales data.
+📥 Used a synthetic retail dataset to simulate Foot Locker’s sales data.

+2️⃣ Data Cleaning
-Data Cleaning: Handled missing values and prepared the data for analysis using SQL and Python.
+🛠 Handled missing values and ensured data consistency using SQL and Python.

-Exploratory Data Analysis (EDA): Analyzed sales trends, customer behavior, and product performance using Python visualizations.
+3️⃣ Exploratory Data Analysis (EDA)
+📊 Identified sales trends, customer behavior, and product performance using Python visualizations.

-Actionable Insights: Identified opportunities for improving sales, reducing waste, and enhancing inclusivity.
+4️⃣ Actionable Insights

+🔍 Discovered key opportunities to:

+✅ Improve sales performance

+✅ Reduce waste and inefficiencies

+✅ Enhance marketing inclusivity

+5️⃣ Visualization & Storytelling

-Visualization and Storytelling: Created interactive dashboards in Power BI and summarized findings in a presentation.
+📈 Designed interactive dashboards in Power BI and summarized findings in a compelling presentation.